 When you’re renovating your old home, don’t stop at just making it beautiful.
 Make it functional and storage-intensive in this modern day and age where space is scarce and possessions are many.
 Now, you might think your home is too old to be renovated, or it might get too expensive to renovate such an old home.
 But that’s not true.
 Take a few notes from this 28-year-old home renovation in Delhi and learn some important tricks and tips to breathe life into your old home within a low budget.
 After all, the memories might be worth spending on.

 So without further ado, let’s see what this 28-year-old renovation in Delhi is all about.

 Who Livs here: Dhiraj Malhotra with his wife, Simran, their daughter, Saloni, their son Lakshya and parents

 Size of home: A 2-floor home spanning 1,300 sq. ft.

 Design team: Interior Designer Radhika Thirani and Project Manager Vineet Sharma

 How Did Livspace Help Renovate This Delhi Home?

 A comfortable modern vibe flows through every corner of this Delhi home, located in the heterogeneous and vibrant melting pot of communities, Mayur Vihar.
 The home belongs to the Malhotras, who love simplicity and elegance.

-Radhika employed a shrewd design layout to open up the limited space to allow movement and flow.
-She traded their hefty 90’s sofas for trim furniture and finished the look with a modest coffee table and ottoman pair, and uncluttered wall shelves.
+Radhika employed a shrewd design layout to open up the limited space in the living room to allow movement and flow.
+She traded their hefty 90s sofas for trim furniture and finished the look with a modest coffee table and an ottoman pair, and uncluttered wall shelves.

 Saloni and Lakshya enjoy studying and playing in their new bedroom.
 The modular fittings like their all-white wardrobes with lofts and hickory toned hydraulic beds afford the family the space to bury their unsightly clutter.